Jæren: Alternate descriptions

 The geographical region of Jæren constitutes the above-mentioned municipalities, but the description of Jæren varies.
-Legally speaking, the Jæren District Court constitutes only the municipalities of Sandnes, Gjesdal, Forsand, Klepp, Time, and Hå.
+Legally speaking, the Jæren District Court constitutes only Sandnes Municipality, Gjesdal Municipality, Klepp Municipality, Time Municipality, and Hå Municipality.
 Some areas not traditionally in the area included in the district, and other areas are part of the Stavanger District Court.

-Religiously speaking, the Jæren deanery constitutes the churches in the municipalities of Hå, Klepp, Time, and Gjesdal.
-Geographically speaking, the municipality of Gjesdal lies in the transition between Jæren and Dalane districts, but it is traditionally considered to be part of Jæren.
+Religiously speaking, the Jæren deanery of the Church of Norway constitutes the churches in Hå Municipality, Klepp Municipality, Time Municipality, and Gjesdal Municipality.
+Geographically speaking, Gjesdal Municipality lies in the transition between Jæren and Dalane districts, but it is traditionally considered to be part of Jæren.

 Confusion over the extent of the district is added by the fact that in everyday language, the name Jæren for most people does not include the towns of Stavanger and Sandnes but only the more rural area to the south.